 Mark It and Map It

-To make it easier for yourself and others to find the tank in future, you need to mark its location, as well as the location of the septic tank cover.
+To make it easier for yourself and others to find the tank in future, you need to mark its location, as well as the location of the septic lid.

 This needn’t be a big flashy sign indicating the whereabouts of the tank, but rather a subtle marker such as a heavy pot plant, garden statue, paving slab, or any other decorative garden feature that is not likely to be moved around too easily, will do.

-File this diagram or map together with your household paperwork so that it is available for you or others to refer to in the future.
+File this septic tank map or diagram together with your household paperwork so that it is available for you or others to refer to in the future.

 Call in the Professionals